top of page

 • 3 min read

-The Report’s Findings on Texas Immigration Detention Center
+The Report’s Findings on Texas Immigration Detention Centers

 The facility at issue—Camp East Montana at Fort Bliss in El Paso—was found to be in violation of more than 60 federal standards, according to oversight officials.
 Among the most alarming failures were: